 Location: 1521 Vine St, Los Angeles, CA 90028

 Wander through the iconic Cole’s French Dip and step through an obscure oak door with a picture to find L.A.’s oldest public house.
-You’ll find yourself in this refurbished storage room, clad with wooden panels, intricate tiling, cozy leather-seated booths and dimly-lit lanterns, with the most acclaimed cocktail craftsmen in the brewing up potent libations.
+You’ll find yourself in this refurbished storage room, clad with wooden panels, intricate tiling, cozy leather-seated booths and dimly-lit lanterns, with the most acclaimed cocktail craftsmen brewing up potent libations.

 Location: 118 E 6th St, Los Angeles, CA 90014